Long-distance romance often depends on small rituals that make both people feel remembered.

 2. Watch something together

-Choose a movie, series, or old favorite and watch at the same time.
-Keep a chat open for comments, jokes, and reactions.
-Shared entertainment gives you something light to talk about when both of you are tired.
+Choose a movie, series, documentary, concert, sports match, or old favorite and watch at the same time.
+Keep a chat open for comments and jokes, or call for the first ten minutes and again after the ending.
+Shared entertainment gives you something light to react to together when both of you are too tired for a deep conversation.

 3. Send better everyday texts